bruin christopher runyan | somatic practitioner

 ~Staci Haines

-I ask that payment is provided in cash at each session and have some sliding scale slots available for those who need them.
+I ask that payment is provided in cash or check at each session